MAGIC SCHOOL

 We identify with the Reagans--because Reagan and Schlafly are the only generation left who CAN win.
 They're playing only for points, not to solve problems, not to save our lives.
 Reagan smirks and we can watch, feed that rebellious little part inside that only wants to win, just once, feel a pleasure guilt-free in their time--but not in ours.

-MacKinnon (and most modern reformers, I'd say) has a grim gray air.
-It's why we lose.
-She's intelligent--and wastes it on ideological constructions.
-Handy when you're fighting rival ideologies.
-But in our decade, it's useless.
-Neo-conservatism is not an idea.
-It's a feeling: relax, you needn't examine your greed or your prejudices.
+MacKinnon (like most modern reformers) has a grim gray air.
+It's why reform loses.
+She's intelligent--and wastes it on logic.
+That's wise when you're fighting a rival ideology.
+But she's not.
+Neo-conservatism's not an idea, it's a feeling: relax, you needn't examine your greed or your prejudices.
 Hurt whoever you like, it's just a game.
-A Darwinian game.
+The ol' Darwinian game.

 Logic will have a use again, when the last of the Certain People is dead... provided they let us live.
 But now... it's no use to combat glee with more of the agonizing that feeds the glee.
-MacKinnon's painful plodding hammering logic, the technical terms, the abstract labels used as weapons, suddenly fuse in a single image: the skeleton of a high-rise building, each steel floor built on the last, huge, rectilinear, massive--yet penetrated by the random wind, vulnerable at ground level to mad bombers, and even if completed, essentially sterile--uninhabitable.
+MacKinnon's painful plodding logic, the technical terms, suddenly look to me like the skeleton of a high-rise building, each steel floor built on the last, huge, rectilinear, massive--yet penetrated by the random wind, vulnerable at ground level to mad bombers, and even if completed, essentially sterile--uninhabitable.
 The insecurity of all that steel--versus the prancing chattering maniac who killed equal rights in America in the 80s.

 What a smug world it was, in the 1800s, when revolutionary ideologies of the modern sort really got going...
 Marx, Freud.
 They erected steel explanations for processes that were complex, alive, even self-aware.
 These revolutionaries were fighting a steamroller of church, state, custom.
 Feelings, intuitions, even plain experience that things didn't work were not enough.
 They had to be respectable in their call for revolution, so they took Newtonian billiard-ball science, clock science, as an ally, and they devised imitation churches, imperial bureaucracies.
 Salvation armies.